 Well, I wanted to start slowly.
-I feel dicky on a day-trip to Margate, Lord KNOWS what I’d be like in Morocco or Mongolia.
+I don’t feel quite right on a day-trip to Margate, Lord knows what I’d be like in Morocco or Mongolia.

 I joined a summer school where students from all over the world would come over here to brush up on their English.

 I thought my fellow teachers – all seasoned old pros – would be a cultured bunch.
 Well travelled and interested in cultivating the education of our friends overseas.
 Palins, Attenboroughs, you know the type.
 How wrong I was.
 What I found instead was a rag-bag bunch of drunks and sociopaths.

 Boozers, losers and cruisers.
 That’s what TEFL (teaching English as a foreign language) teachers call themselves.
 Every teacher fits into one of these categories, so they say.
 Personally I felt I had a foot in all three camps.

 There are fellas of a certain age radiating that unmistakeable aroma of booze and failure.

 You feel if they retraced their steps they could probably pinpoint the exact wrong path they took in life that led them here, teaching the third conditional to unresponsive Taiwanese in the morning and playing ping pong with bored Spaniards in the afternoon, while all the time thinking about that pub round the corner.